sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/index.rst

     ---

-    :doc:`/user-guide/machine-learning/sparkml/feature-extraction`
+    :doc:`/user-guide/machine-learning/sparkml/feature-engineering`

-    Feature generation is the process of creating new features from one or multiple existing features, potentially for use in statistical analysis.
+    Feature engineering is the process of creating new features from one or multiple existing features, potentially for use in statistical analysis.

     ---